faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 [^sacrificing_transparency]: Leaders and institutions tend to sacrifice transparency in proportion to perceived existential threats.
 It is well established in the social science literature that perceived existential threats modulate hawkish or dovish stances (but sometimes [in nuanced ways](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01877/full)).
 It seems self-evident that hawkish stances tend to promote less information sharing (transparency) than dovish stances.
 For instance, in wartime generals do not broadcast their army's weaknesses to the opposition but in peacetime an organization may be more inclined to be transparent about its weaknesses with the hope that others will use that information for everyone's benefit and in the process improve rather than seek to destroy the institution.

-    The LDS Church also has some {{ link(text="innate totalistic tendencies", path="/three-fold-nature-lds-church-corporate-totalistic-individual-growth/") }}.
-For instance, totalistic groups tend to polarize individuals into in/out-groups (consider {{ link(text="how those who leave are characterized", path="/how-those-who-leave-are-viewed/") }}), often perceive opposition as [emanating from Satan](https://www.youtube.com/watch?v=e4mH-2W5nbg), and have a strong sense of devotion to a sacred and all-imporant cause.
+    The LDS Church also has some [innate totalistic tendencies](/three-fold-nature-lds-church-corporate-totalistic-individual-growth/).
+For instance, totalistic groups tend to polarize individuals into in/out-groups (consider [how those who leave are characterized](/how-those-who-leave-are-viewed/)), often perceive opposition as [emanating from Satan](https://www.youtube.com/watch?v=e4mH-2W5nbg), and have a strong sense of devotion to a sacred and all-imporant cause.
 All of these would seem to diminish an emphasis on transparency, especially if transparency would increase perception of potential weaknesses.

 [^candidates]:  Some of the examples seem better supported or more clear cut than others.
 In addition, it is not always clear if leaders were acting to deliberately deceive or whether they themselves were working from incomplete or mistaken models of the translation process.
 Regardless, it seems clear that the Church as a whole has struggled to be consistent and accurate in how it has dealt with the seer stone in at least a few instances among the candidates mentioned.